Frequently Asked Questions

 Can you come to my bookclub?

 I would love nothing more than to drink rosé with every club reading my book, but having a family and kids kind of interferes with that.
 I mean that in a good way, of course?
 BUT I DO APPRECIATE YOU and I want to meet you!
-So, check out my events page for readings and book signings and my Book Club page (coming soon!) for a guide I put together for the book.
+So, check out my events page for readings and book signings.
+Please be sure to check out my video and guide to use with your book club too!

 How do I write a book or get a book published?